-All undergraduate students at Michigan State University are required to have a computer that can connect to the Internet using a high speed connection.
+All undergraduate students at Michigan State University are required to have a laptop computer that can connect to the internet using a high speed connection.
+Many course sections are taught with the expectation that students use laptop computers in class.
+For each section where it is required, this is noted in the Schedule of Courses.
+Therefore, a laptop computer provides expanded instructional opportunities for students.

-All students should check with their prospective major college and department to determine if their program has specific computer requirements for their academic programs.
-Some programs require all of their students to have a laptop computer.
-Others strongly recommend using particular computer operating systems.
+All students should check with their prospective major, college and department to determine if their program has specific computer requirements for their academic programs.
+Some programs strongly recommend using particular computer operating systems

-If there are no specific computer requirements for the student's program of study, then the computer may be either a desktop or a laptop.
-The student's computer may be any brand running any operating system.
+If there are no specific computer or operating system requirements for the student's program of study, then the student's computer may be any brand running most recent Microsoft Windows or MacOS.
 Students will want to be sure the computer will run the applications software, e.g., office applications, they will use for their courses.
-The computer must be able to connect directly to Michigan State University's campus network and the Internet using a high-speed Ethernet connection.
-MSU does not recommend students rely on tablet devices, mobile phones, or netbook computers as their primary computer due to software limitations.
+The computer must be able to connect directly to Michigan State University's campus network and the internet using a high-speed Ethernet connection.
+The Michigan State University wireless network supports all current wireless communication protocols (i.e., 802.11a, g, and n.
+The 802.11n standard operates in both the 2.4 and 5 GHz frequencies.)
+MSU does not recommend students rely on tablet devices, mobile phones, or netbook computers (e.g., Chromebooks) as their primary computer due to software limitations.